collective/collective.opensearch/README.txt

 augmented with OpenSearch response elements.

-collective.opensearch adds a view to the link type that lets you search OpenSearch (or other searches that return RSS or Atom so any plone Site) compatible search providers within your site. when you add a link with an open search url this view will be automatically set.
+collective.opensearch adds a view to the link type that lets you search OpenSearch (or other searches that return RSS or Atom so any plone site) compatible search providers within your site.
+When you add a link with an open search url this view will be automatically set.

 To search e.g. plone.org from your site add a search feed with the url: ::

     http://plone.org/search_rss?SearchableText={searchTerms}

+You can combine several open search links as a metasearch.
+All OpenSearch links inside a folder will be queried and their results displayed when you change the view of a folder to 'Open Search View'

 - Code repository: http://svn.plone.org/svn/collective/collective.opensearch/
 - Questions and comments to product-developers@lists.plone.org